Ada-C8/hotel/design-activity.md

 Implementation B adheres to the single responsibility principle because its responsibility has both a state and behavior.
 Logic isn't all in one class, it's  delegated to the classes who have that behavior.

 Bonus question once you've read Metz ch.
 3: Which implementation is more loosely coupled?

+Based on the answers to the above questions, identify one place in your Hotel project where a class takes on multiple roles, or directly modifies the attributes of another class.
+Describe in design-activity.md what changes you would need to make to improve this design, and how why the resulting design would be an improvement.

+My Hotel class takes on a lot of roles.
+It has the total method, which should be in Reservation because it is directly related to those instance variables.
+I decided that Hotel's job would be to manage rooms, but it does a lot of date verification, so I should make that into its own class.